Blog Home

 Why I Spent £1 A Month On Underwear & It Changed My Life Forever

-It’s all about enticing the user to read but the power of the headlines often outweigh the strength of the article.
+It’s all about enticing the user to read.
+But the power of the headlines often outweighs the strength of the article.

-With billions of searches carried out every day, you can’t afford to draw people in and not meet their expectations.
+With billions of searches every day, you can’t afford to draw people in and not meet their expectations.
 It’s unfair and not what the Web was created for.

 Keyword tools to help find LSV keywords

-It’s great to talk about why they’re important but where can you find these low search volume keywords?
+It’s great to talk about why they’re important, but where can you find these low-search volume and related keywords?

-There is an abundance of SEO keyword tools – free and paid – to help you locate the best keywords for your site.
-Whatever your niche, tools like SEMrush, Answer the Public, SEO PowerSuite and Dashword are on hand to show you exactly what users are after.
+There are many SEO keyword planner tools – free and paid – to help you locate the right keywords for your site.
+Whatever your niche, tools like SEMrush, Answer the Public, SEO PowerSuite, ahrefs and Dashword are on hand to show you exactly what users are after.

 Conclusion

-That’s why the smarter choice in SEO is to target low search volume keywords.
-They offer clearer relevance to searchers, offer ways of beating competitors with ROI-rich content and improve the skills and performance of marketers.
+That’s why SEO experts advise targeting keywords with low search volume.
+They offer more relevance to searchers, provide ways of beating competitors with ROI-rich content, and improve the skills and performance of marketers.

-But for the Web as a whole, LSV keywords help to fight against content that deceives users by giving content writers the opportunity to answer those burning questions.
-And you can show appreciation for the time people have spent by clicking on their links and reading their content.
-Low volume doesn’t mean low quality.
+But for the Web as a whole, LSV keyword phrases help fight against content creation to deceive users.
+They allow content writers to answer those burning questions.
+You can show appreciation for the time people have spent by clicking on their links and reading their content.
+After all, low volume doesn’t mean low quality.

-For further help with your keyword performance, make sure you check out Adzooma’s SEO Performance Report which gives you a detailed breakdown of your keyword performance and identifies immediate actions you can take to improve your website.
+For further help with your keyword performance, check out Adzooma’s SEO Performance Report.
+It gives you a detailed breakdown of your keyword performance and identifies immediate actions you can take to improve your website.

-The report is available to all Adzooma users, try the basic version for free to get a taste of what this report can offer.
+The report is available to all Adzooma users.
+Try the basic version for free to get a taste of what this report can offer.
 Not an Adzooma user?
-Sign up for free, here.
+Sign up for free.

 The Author